Google and Facebook 'Must Pay For News' From Which They Make Billions - Slashdot

 I'm not completely unsympathetic to what they are saying, but the perspective is all wrong, and it's not all that dissimilar than the whole discussion about piracy.
 Pointing fingers at all the wrong places will lead you to no results.

 See, no matter how much you cry about this, Facebook, Twitter and Google are not "stealing your content" themselves.
 It's the users.
-And no matter how hard you try, there are provisions in law that protects these platforms from their users
+And no matter how hard you try, there are provisions in law that protects these platforms from their users actions.
+This won't change because there are far bigger things in play here than your news rooms financial needs.

+There's no viable route where one of these social networks giants will say "fine, we'll pay you some ammount of money because people who uses our platforms keeps sharing your content".

+Because if they open that Pandora's box, they'll also be taking responsibility for all the crap that is shared there.
+That's a whole other level of responsibility and liability that will be thrown against the companies to a point they won't be able to keep profitability anymore.

 They're right.
 Media steals from each other (Score:2)